 Microsoft Access Subforms: The Key to Displaying Access Data from More than One Table

 Want to take a deep dive into Microsoft Access?
-Consider enrolling in one of our in-person, full-day Access 2013 training classes presented in Austin, Texas.
+Consider enrolling in one of our virtual, full-day Access training classes.
 All classes are instructor-led, encourage interaction and questions, and provide hands-on exercises and learning aids.

 A frequent question asked in our Access classes concerns how to display the data in a form when the data is coming from more than one table.
 For instance, how can a form show each customer along with the many orders placed by each customer?
 The solution is to create a subform in a form.